loginom/admin-guide-l10n/data-en/server/remove.md

-# Удаление Loginom Server
+# Delete Loginom Server

-Для удаления Loginom Server требуется остановить службу *loginom* и удалить приложение одним из способов:
+To delete Loginom Server it is required to stop the *loginom* service and delete the application using one of the following methods:

-* Из окна "Программы и компоненты" в Windows;
+* Use the "Programs and Components" window in Windows
-* Запустить инсталлятор продукта, нажать кнопку **"Удалить"**
+* Launch the product installer, pressing the**"Delete"** button

 ![](../images/server_msi_remove.png)